Have any questions? Ask here! or call 919-933-YOGA (9642).

 How do I prepare for class?

 Try not to eat a heavy meal at least two hours before practice but a small snack is fine if necessary.
 If you are pregnant drink plenty of water to stay hydrated.
 If possible, bathe prior to practice.
 As some students have allergies, avoiding bodily odors as well as scented perfumes will help everyone breath more freely.
 Please stay at home if you are sick, and most importantly, leave your cell phone in your car.
-If you’re taking your first class with us you will fill out a registration form (pick up your FREE CLASS PASS if you are local) and then sign in for class in the yoga room.
+If you’re taking your first class with us you will fill out a registration form, pay for your class (or discounted Pass Card) and then sign in for class in the yoga room.
 Most classes begin with 5-10 minutes of grounding and centering (meditation) and possibly some deep breathing (pranayama), continued with 50 minutes of seated and standing postures (asanas).
 The last 5-10 minutes is devoted to relaxation (savasana).

 When should I ask questions?